danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 Because compounding can make you rich.

 The single most important concept in finance and investing is **compounding**.
-And if you understand it, your financial knowledge will be miles ahead of your peers and you will be on the fast track to FI (financial independence).
+And if you understand it, your financial knowledge will be miles ahead of your peers and you will be on the fast track to Financial Freedom.

 Compounding is why the rich get richer.
 And it is why you will become financially free.